jdormit/picture-redux-app/readme.md

 ---------------------------

 Running `npm build` will run the client-side webpack build process and the server-side babel build process.
 Client code will end up in ./public/bundle.js, and server code will end up in ./lib
-  - Client-side: Babel is included in the Webpack build process